Carbohydrate Binding Modules (CBMs): First in class glycan-targeted proteins for the treatment of respiratory tract infections

 Pneumagen has demonstrated that its engineered mCBM40s bind with extremely high affinity to sialic acid.
 These engineered mCBM40s have been shown to prevent and treat respiratory infections by masking epithelial cell surface sialic acid receptors present in the respiratory tract, used by several pathogens for entry and infection.

 In addition to the mCBM40 family of mCBMs, Pneumagen continues to utilise its GlycoTarge™ platform to develop other mCBM family bacterial glycosidases for use in infectious disease.

 Advantages of mCBM40’s over anti-virals and vaccines

 Influenza viruses continue to be a threat to human health and a burden on the health services.
-This burden is fuelled by annual seasonal outbreaks, the emergence of viruses with pandemic potential, and the development of resistance to current antiviral drugs.
+This burden is fuelled by annual seasonal outbreaks, the emergence of viruses with pandemic potential such as SARS-COV-2 and the development of resistance to current antiviral drugs.
 This resistance is caused as the virus rapidly mutates rendering the anti-viral drugs ineffective.

 As Pneumagen’s mCBM40’s target the viral binding site in the respiratory tract rather than the virus itself, they have the advantage of not being subject to viral resistance.
 Significant time is required to develop a vaccine against a new virus strain and their effectiveness is limited, particularly in high-risk groups such as the elderly.
-By directly preventing the binding and entry of pathogens, CBMs have the advantage of being effective across multiple different viral strains including influenza viruses (IFVs), parainfluenza viruses, certain coronaviruses, enteroviruses and bacteria including Streptococcus pneumoniae.
+By directly preventing the binding and entry of pathogens, CBMs have the advantage of being effective across multiple different viral strains including influenza viruses (IFVs), parainfluenza viruses, certain coronaviruses, including SARS-COV-2, the virus causing COVID-19, enteroviruses and bacteria including Streptococcus pneumoniae.